o19s/opensearch-search-quality-evaluation/opensearch-dashboard-prototyping/README.md

 # How to load dashboards into your Open Search installation

-Run the following shell script: `install_dashboards.sh`
+Run the following shell script: `./install_dashboards.sh http://localhost:9200 http://localhost:5601`

+To deploy in the Chorus for OpenSearch environment it would be: `./install_dashboards.sh http://chorus-opensearch-edition.dev.o19s.com:9200 http://chorus-opensearch-edition.dev.o19s.com:5601`

 # Prototype Dashboards in Notebook